mema82/TheAftermath/README.md

-# MVC 3 of 4: BackboneJS ToDo
+# MVC 3 of 4: ReactJS ToDo

 ### The Opinion
 Stay tuned for my opinions on this framework